jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

-# AEM Armv8-R64 BaseR Platform FVP Support in meta-arm-bsp
+# Armv8-R AArch64 AEM FVP Support in meta-arm-bsp

 ## Overview
 Fixed Virtual Platforms (FVP) are complete simulations of an Arm system,